This post is sponsored by Liberty Mutual Insurance, but all opinions and stories are my own.

 Therefore, this was my first real glimpse of dorm life.
 And, I have to admit, it was eye-opening.
 In fact, I had her lead my two high schoolers around and show them everything.

-After all, I know we’ll start the college search again in another year, and I wanted them to have a better understanding of what’s to come.
+After all, I know we’ll start the college search again in another year, and I wanted them to have a better understanding of what’s to come through their own personal campus tours.

 But, in doing this tour with their cousin, who was also an RA, we were able to get a good grasp on things you didn’t know you needed for college!